slgraff/2016--April--iOS/29--Oscar/README.md

 * You must do a minimum amount of design pre-work.
 This means that you think about the general flow/navigation and what kind of affordances you'll use to indicate interactivity.
 This can be rough sketches on paper, digital mockups using Sketch or similar, or even a whiteboard.
 If the design is analog, take a picture and attach to your issue.
 If it is digital, add a screenshot.
 * You must use Objective-C. A hybrid project is also off limits.
 * Your pair/group will demo your app on Monday to the class.
 There cannot be any partially complete features in the demo, so if you can't finish something, hide the UI/comment out the code so it isn't shown at runtime.
+* This assignment does not REQUIRE a paired-programming approach, but I would still highly recommend that you work on the code together.
+* In addition, you must create a work log for the assignment and attach names to show which team member completed each task.
+Paste this into your issue as a comment.

 ### Pairings for the weekend: